Field theoretic interpretations of interacting dark energy scenarios and recent observations: Interaction models and their perturbations

+where let us note that $f = f_c = f_x$ and $f$ is the momentum transfer.
+With the similar notations noted above, the symbols $f_c$, $f_x$ naturally associate to the momentum transfer of CDM and vacuum energy.
+Combining now the equations (\ref{delta_DM}), (\ref{delta_DE}), and (\ref{theta_DM}), (\ref{theta_DE}), one may eliminate $\delta Q$ and $f$ leading to the following equations,

+now we assume the similar approach treated in \cite{Wang:2014xca}, that means we consider an energy flow parallel to the 4-velocity of CDM given by $Q^{\mu}_c = - Q^{\mu} u^{\mu}_c$.
+For this case, CDM follows geodesics \cite{Wang:2014xca} which consequently means that the vacuum energy perturbations will vanish in the CDM co-moving frame from eq. (\ref{theta_DM_2}).
+Therefore, from the residual gauge freedom in the synchronous gauge, one obtains that $\theta_c = 0$ and $\delta_x = 0$.
+As a result, in the co-moving synchronous gauge, the density perturbation equation for the CDM component takes,

+We also refer to Ref. \cite{Corasaniti:2008kx} for more details in this direction when some general interacting scenarios are considered.
 Thus, having the evolution equations of the dark sectors' energy densities at the level of background (see the discussions at the end of section \ref{sec-2}) and perturbations, it is possible to proceed to examine the interacting scenarios with the use of latest observational data.
 The next section is devoted for this purpose.